 - Will transportation be provided if I need it?

 - How long will the study last?

 - Will being in the study cost me anything?

-One question the research team can't answer is whether you will be assigned to the experimental treatment group.
-Your placement in the treatment or control group is done randomly, usually by a computer.
+One question the research team can't answer is whether you will be assigned to the experimental group.
+Your placement in the experimental or control group is done randomly, usually by a computer.